robertsdotpm/p2pd/docs/source/python/pipes.rst

 async def send(self, data, dest_tup=None)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Wait for data to be trasmitted down the pipe (non-blocking.)
+Wait for data to be transmitted down the pipe (non-blocking.)
 For TCP / UDP connections (with a fixed destination) the dest_tup does not need to be set.
 But it's a good practice to include it in servers because the same socket in UDP servers is used to receive messages from multiple clients and the pipe by itself won't be able to disambiguate what the destination should be.